We provide a Sense of Security from financial hardship while enhancing the quality of life for Colorado breast cancer patients in treatment.

 In the effort to beat breast cancer, people and organizations raise funds for research, participate in support groups, and fund treatment for needy patients.
 Only patients and their families worry about other basic needs such as housing, food, utilities or transportation.

 Sense of Security has provided more than $2.2 million toward housing, utilities, groceries, transportation, insurance premiums, and other basic living expenses of breast cancer patients in treatment.
-We have assisted more than 1,800 Coloradans living with breast cancer in 54 counties statewide - and counting!
+We have assisted nearly 2,200 Coloradans living with breast cancer in 56 counties statewide - and counting!

 75% of the assistance we have provided has been for housing assistance and groceries.
 These basic needs have been the top requests from breast cancer patients throughout Sense of Security's existence.